mietek/halcyon-website/pages/documentation/reference/index.md

 Reference
 =========

-Halcyon internal function documentation.

-Intended for people interested in developing Halcyon or [Haskell on Heroku](http://haskellonheroku.com/).
+Internal documentation for _Halcyon_.
+Intended primarily for people interested in contributing to _Halcyon_.
 Best read together with the source code.

+_Halcyon_ is written in GNU _bash_, using [_bashmenot_](https://github.com/mietek/bashmenot/), a library of functions for safer shell scripting.
+For more information, including usage examples, please consult the [_bashmenot_ library reference](documentation/library-reference/).

 Work in progress.
+Please report any problems with the documentation on the [_halcyon-website_ issue tracker](https://github.com/mietek/halcyon-website/issues/).

 > Contents: